Paper Chan's Little Guide to Minecraft Server Optimization!

 If Chunk provider tick is taking a significant amount of resource, you should first try to reduce overall entity counts, then lower simulation distance; and if all else failed, reduce tracking range as a last resort.

-For a server with sufficient hardware to support it, it may be benefitial to increase entity-tracking-range higher to boost gameplay experience.
-The Value is in blocks and if you do decide to increase them, please keep it at a maximum of equal or below (simulation distance-1)x16.
+For a server with sufficient hardware to support it, it may be beneficial to increase entity-tracking-range to boost gameplay experience.
+The value is in blocks and if you do decide to increase it, please keep it at a maximum of equal to or below (simulation distance -1) x16.

 Additionally, Paper allows the server owners to define the vertical Y value of entity-tracking-range in paper-world-defaults.yml/entities.tracking-range-y if one wish to have entities to show up or disappear faster.